AhmedKamran1/website-builder-playground/TRACK.md

 - default behaviour implementation and code design if editing area is directly accessed? //solution is not possible //ASK
 - images should have alt text and redirect link?
 - navbar pre-fetch problem?
+- image pallete and similar properties like used in gridimages are slightly different what to do?

+- PALLETES for sec3, STYLED COMPONENTS for sec3, extract common components,fix image pallete for navbar,fix section palletes structure